Signal Temporal Logic Control Synthesis among Uncontrollable Dynamic Agents with Conformal Prediction: Introduction

 \textbf{Contribution. } We consider the signal temporal logic (STL) control synthesis problem in the presence of uncontrollable dynamic agents without making any assumptions on the agents' dynamics and distribution.
-Specifically, we make the following contributions: \begin{itemize} \item We use trajectory predictors and conformal prediction to construct probabilistic prediction regions that contain the trajectories of uncontrollable agents.
-Compared to existing works, we reduce conservatism and increase data efficiency to promote efficient long horizon control with multiple agents. \item We propose a mixed integer program (MIP) based on a worst case formulation of the STL constraints over all uncontrollable agent trajectories within these prediction regions.
-We present an equivalent MIP program based on KKT conditions of the original MIP to efficiently compute control inputs that provably guarantee task satisfaction with high probability. \item We validate and illustrate the efficacy of our algorithms on temperature control and robot motion planning problems. \end{itemize}
+Specifically, we make the following contributions: \begin{itemize} \item We use trajectory predictors and conformal prediction to construct probabilistic prediction regions that contain the trajectories of multiple uncontrollable agents. \item We propose a new mixed integer program (MIP) based on a worst case formulation of the STL constraints over all uncontrollable agent trajectories within these prediction regions.
+We present an equivalent MIP program based on KKT conditions of the original MIP to efficiently compute the open-loop controller that provably guarantee task satisfaction with high probability. \item To obtain a closed-loop controller, we introduce a recursively feasible model predictive control (MPC) framework, where recursive feasibility through the task horizon can be guaranteed with high probability.
+We again guarantee task satisfaction with high probability. \item We validate and illustrate the efficacy of our algorithms on temperature control and robot motion planning problems. \end{itemize}

 \textbf{Organization. } After discussing related work in Section \ref{sec:related}, we present preliminaries and the problem definition in Section \ref{sec:prob}.
-We show how to compute prediction regions for multiple uncontrollable agents using conformal prediction in Section~\ref{sec:cp} and present a predictive STL control synthesis framework in Section~\ref{sec:solution}.
+We show how to compute prediction regions for multiple uncontrollable agents using conformal prediction in Section~\ref{sec:cp} and present predictive STL open-loop and closed-loop control synthesis frameworks in Section~\ref{sec:solution_open} and \ref{sec:solution_closed}, respectively.
 We present simulations in Section \ref{sec:case} and conclude in Section \ref{sec:con}.